Different Ways That You Can Challenge A Non-Compete Agreement

 You Haven’t Broken Any Terms

 Get a copy of your contract from your previous employer.
 Read over the contract, as it’s possible that you did not violate any terms involving a non-compete agreement.

 The Terms Are Too Strict

 It’s possible that your employer’s limitations are too general.
 For example, if the company is only operating in one state, they can not stop from you pursuing work in another state.
-You should also be aware that a non compete agreement cannot keep your from working in an entire industry.
-Consult with a non compete agreement attorney Los Angeles if you are concerned that the terms of your non compete agreement are unreasonable.
+You should also be aware that a non-compete agreement cannot keep you from working in an entire industry.
+Consult with an attorney if you are concerned that the terms of your agreement are unreasonable.

 You Signed The Agreement Under False Pretenses

-Were there any promises made to you if you agreed to sign a non compete agreement and then those promises were not met?
-That is one example of you signing a non compete agreement under false pretenses.
+Were there any promises made to you if you agreed to sign a non-compete agreement and then those promises were not met?
+That is one example of you signing a written contract under false pretenses.
 Make sure that any promises that were made to you verbally are put into writing.
 Written responses can be used as evidence if you pursue legal action.